Locally recoverable codes on surfaces

-Let $X$ be a {quasi-projective} algebraic variety over a finite field $\F_q$.
-Concretely, this means that we select {an open subset of affine or} projective space where a collection of polynomials vanish.
+Let $X$ be a quasi-projective \footnote{Many codes are naturally described as algebro-geometric (AG) codes in quasi-projective varieties that are not projective.
+Witness the classical Reed-Muller codes; they are AG codes in affine space $\Aff^n$.
+Every quasi-projective variety is an open subset of a projective variety, by definition, but the choice of a projective compactification is not unique, e.g., $\Aff^n$ can be embedded in projective space $\PP^n$ or in the product $(\PP^1)^n$, which are different.
+In this paper, we use specific choices of compatifications when determining parameters for our codes (e.g., when we consider Hirzebruch surfaces).
+In other circumstances, it is preferable not to, e.g., a curve can always be embedded in a unique projective curve without increasing the number of singular points.
+This is not true in higher dimensions.} algebraic variety over a finite field $\F_q$.
+Concretely, this means that we select an open subset of affine or projective space where a collection of polynomials vanish.
 The function field of $X$ is the set of functions that can be expressed as quotients of polynomials in the coordinates of the ambient space modulo the equations defining $X$.
 Given a point $P$ on $X$ and an element $\sigma$ of the function field of $X$, if the denominator of $\sigma$ does not vanish at $P$, the function $\sigma$ can be evaluated at $P$ giving an element $\sigma(P)$ of $\F_q$.

 Let $P_1,\dots,P_n$ be a subset of the set $X(\F_q)$ of $\F_q$-rational points of $X$ and $V$ a finite-dimensional subspace of the function field of $X$.
 We assume that the evaluation, as above, of all elements of $V$ at all the points $P_1,\dots,P_n$ is defined and we can consider the image $\calC$ of evaluation map, which is an error correcting code: